mdemuri2/CS598_DLH_Project/README.md

 | Stack+Bag  |  0.296642  | 0.015238 | 0.188759 | 13.747727 |

 ## 2. Additional Ablations:
+### 2.1 Neural Network's Sensitivity to the Structure of Hidden Layers
 This additional ablation file assesses the neural network models’ sensitivity to the structure of hidden layers.
 This analysis was performed on the base learners “NN” and “NN-bag”.
 Since “NN-bag” is a component of the ensemble model, the effect of the hidden layer changes was also monitored for the ensemble model.
 This analysis was performed using the FEBRL dataset.

 ```diff